mauritssilvis/darts/cli/java/README.md

 ##### Quadro

-The Quadro 240 board is a dartboard that has quadruple fields in addition to the usual single, double and triple fields (see [Print a dartboard](#22-print-a-dartboard)).
+The Quadro 240 board is a dartboard with quadruple fields in addition to the usual single, double and triple fields (see [Print a dartboard](#22-print-a-dartboard)).
 The following command can be used to generate a checkout table for a double-out darts game using this board:

 ```shell